MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_canbedoubletap_808515147.md

 Identifies whether a tap can still be interpreted as the second tap of a double tap gesture.

+For more details on this API, please see the the UWP WinRT [CanBeDoubleTap](/uwp/api/windows.ui.input.gesturerecognizer.canbedoubletap) topic.

 ## -parameters

 ### -param value